LatentLin2512/LatentLin2512.github.io/about.markdown

 **Research and Reproduction of VLA Models**
 *Team leader, Summer Research Project in 2025*

-- Studied multiple VLA papers and partially reproduced open-source projects.
+- Studied multiple recent VLA papers and partially reproduced open-source projects.
 - Led a team of three, delivering weekly study reports to the advisor (recorded and shared on Bilibili).
 - Awarded **Outstanding Project** by ZJU-UIUC